emilyfay/GW_monitoring_data_analysis/README.md

-# Pine_Ridge
+# GW_monitoring_data_analysis
+Exploratory data analysis of groundwater monitoring data covering 2010-2015 for the LUST trust fund site in Pine Ridge, South Dakota

+Well_data.ipynb is a Jupyter notebook that loads and plots some of the groundwater monitoring data

-Files for displaying data from Pine Ridge LUST site
+Well_data.xlsx contains quarterly monitoring data from the wells at the site

-monitoring well locations are in Monitoring wells.kml

-load_well_info.py loads the well data and plots the most recent water levels
+Monitoring wells.kml contains the longitude and latitude coordinates for each monitoring well